Veridian-Zenith/peguni_draem-la/README.md

 🧑‍🎨 Personalization

-Define your name, pet's name, species, and home location
+Choose your name, your pet’s name, species, and home location

-Fully customizable experience to reflect your style
+A fully customizable, personal experience

 🐶 Pet Care

-Feed, play, and groom your pet
+Feed, play with, and groom your pet

-Take walks and train them to grow stronger and happier
+Take walks and train to help it grow stronger and happier

 🌍 Dynamic World

-Your choices impact hunger, happiness, health, and even your own energy
+Your choices affect hunger, happiness, health — even your own energy

-Nurture your pet—or face the consequences
+Care for your pet wisely, or face the consequences

 💾 Persistent Progress

 Progress saved automatically to pet_data.json

-Pick up your journey right where you left off
+Resume your journey anytime exactly where you left off

 ---

+🚀 How to Play

+git clone git@github.com:Veridian-Zenith/peguni_draem-la.git
+cd peguni_draem-la
+lua virtual_pet.lua

+---

-🌐 About the Vaesktöng Language
+🌐 About Vaesktöng

-Vaesktöng is a constructed language (conlang) I created for fun and worldbuilding.
-It adds a mystical, personal flavor to the experience.
-Here are some sample phrases:
+Vaesktöng is a conlang I created for fun and worldbuilding.
+It adds a unique, mystical flavor to the game’s atmosphere.

-Phrase	Pronunciation	Translation
+Phrase	Pronunciation	Meaning

 Und I vaelta?	und ee vay-tah?
 Where did it go?
-Das verger rog.	das ver-geh roch	Now it's gone.
+Das verger rog.	das ver-geh roch	Now it’s gone.
 Peguni vet stör?	peh-goo-nee veht shtur?
 Did you notice?
-Noka draem tu noth?	no-kah draym too noth	Has the silence gone, or been replaced?
+Noka draem tu noth?	no-kah draym too noth	Has the silence gone or been replaced?